almereyda/awesome-starred/README.md

 - [hyperspacedev/hyperspace](https://github.com/hyperspacedev/hyperspace) - The new beautiful, fluffy client for Mastodon in React + TypeScript
 - [ionic-team/stencil](https://github.com/ionic-team/stencil) - A toolchain for building scalable, enterprise-ready component systems on top of TypeScript and Web Component standards.
 Stencil components can be distributed natively to React, Angular, Vue, and tradi
 - [kendraio/kendraio-app](https://github.com/kendraio/kendraio-app) - Kendraio App
+- [carloscuesta/gitmoji](https://github.com/carloscuesta/gitmoji) - An emoji guide for your commit messages. 😜
 - [apache/superset](https://github.com/apache/superset) - Apache Superset is a Data Visualization and Data Exploration Platform
 - [FacilMap/facilmap](https://github.com/FacilMap/facilmap) - A fully-featured OpenStreetMap-based map where markers and lines can be added with live collaboration.
 - [sagemathinc/cocalc](https://github.com/sagemathinc/cocalc) - CoCalc: Collaborative Calculation in the Cloud